Notice of Opposition Trademark

 After a Notice of Opposition is filed, the trademark applicant has 40 days to defend the application by filing an answer to the opposition.
 If no answer is filed, the plaintiff will automatically win and the trademark will not register.

 If an answer is filed, the matter will proceed.
 The proceeding is similar to a lawsuit in federal or state court, with negotiations between the parties, a discovery phase, briefs, motions, possible oral arguments, and finally trial.
-If the parties cannot settle the matter, the TTAB will review the record and issue a decision usually in about 6 months.
+If the parties cannot settle the matter, the TTAB will review the record and issue a decision in 5-6 months.
 The losing party will have the opportunity to appeal an unfavorable decision, if necessary.

-Consult with a Trademark Opposition Attorney Today
+Consult with a Notice of Opposition Attorney Today

 We are a very experienced law firm in handling trademark oppositions.
 Our years of experience with TTAB cases has allowed us to sharpen strategies that win notice of opposition cases quickly.
 As a result, we have a very high win percentage in trademark opposition cases.
 To review some the over 250 TTAB cases that we have handled, you may click here.